-As a SEEK Research and Innovation Associate, I have the enormous pleasure of getting to be myself.
+Though this line of work encourages curiosity, I've really been asking too many questions for my entire life leading up to SEEK.
+As a Research and Innovation Associate, I have the enormous pleasure of getting to be myself.
 My job is to be passionate about all of the twists and turns that come with each project, to be curious about people and ask the important questions that foster human connections, and to bring a creative writer’s perspective in bringing insights and tensions to life.

 While I graduated college in May 2017, I’ve been thinking and asking too many questions for 23 years now.
 I like to wonder about people and why they think how they think, and have a knack for writing and telling stories.
 My professional experience comprises of journalism, international communications, research and branding.
 Ultimately, working at SEEK was a no-brainer as I constantly use skills developed in all of these areas, and I get to learn how to be a better person while I’m at it.